matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/hello-world.md

 In the output, you should see the address to which the contract was deployed.

 **Congratulations!
-You have deployed a smart contract to zkSync Era testnet** 🎉
+You have deployed a smart contract to zkSync Era Testnet** 🎉

 Now you can visit the [zkSync block explorer](https://explorer.zksync.io/) and search your contract address to confirm it was successfully deployed.